joshuajrrc/GenesisX30MN/README.md

 When done enabling IPv6 and added the swap file you can enter the following line: <br>
 `bash <(curl -Ls https://raw.githubusercontent.com/CowsGoWuff/GenesisX30MN/master/30MNScript)`

 Follow the instructions and install up to 1 masternodes.
-(I'll explain how to add more later) When the instalation is finished it you will get an output what looks like this: [output_txid] [output_index] xgs01 [2a02:c212:2031:8066::1:3c02]:5555 87AYbDY3jUHhXF42gesfsd6EJw4JtCAFHY5CjkHRAPLMoWsm485 [output_txid] [output_index]
+(I'll explain how to add more later) <br>
+When the instalation is finished it you will get an output what looks like this: <br> [output_txid] [output_index] xgs01 [2a02:c212:2031:8066::1:3c02]:5555 87AYbDY3jUHhXF42gesfsd6EJw4JtCAFHY5CjkHRAPLMoWsm485 [output_txid] [output_index]

 Open the wallet on your local desktop.
 (Your main pc where you want to store your coins on)